DSD-DBS/capella-polarion/docs/source/index.rst

 work item.
 Diagrams are taken from a diagram cache (pipeline artifact from a `capella diagram cache`_) job run to Polarion as work items.
 The whole folder with the ``index.json`` and the SVGs is needed for the diagram synchronization.
-The SVG and a PNG of it are attached to the respective work item.
+The SVG is attached to the respective work item.

 With appropriate :ref:`configuration <capella2polarion-config>` on Polarion
 and an according :ref:`config YAML file <polarion-config>` for